core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Additionally, the same considerations from {{Section 12.6 of RFC8613}} hold for Group OSCORE, about building the AEAD nonce and the secrecy of the Security Context parameters.

 For endpoints that support the group mode, the EdDSA signature algorithm Ed25519 {{RFC8032}} is mandatory to implement.
-The group mode uses the "encrypt-then-sign" construction, i.e., the counter signature is computed over the COSE_Encrypt0 object (see {{sec-cose-object-unprotected-field}}).
-This is motivated by enabling additional principals acting as signature checkers (see {{sec-additional-principals}}), which do not join a group as members but are allowed to verify counter signatures of messages protected in group mode without being able to decrypt them (see {{sec-processing-signature-checker}}).
+The group mode uses the "encrypt-then-sign" construction, i.e., the countersignature is computed over the COSE_Encrypt0 object (see {{sec-cose-object-unprotected-field}}).
+This is motivated by enabling additional principals acting as signature checkers (see {{sec-additional-principals}}), which do not join a group as members but are allowed to verify countersignatures of messages protected in group mode without being able to decrypt them (see {{sec-processing-signature-checker}}).

-If the encryption algorithm used in group mode provides integrity protection, counter signatures of COSE_Encrypt0 with short authentication tags do not provide the security properties associated with the same algorithm used in COSE_Sign (see {{Section 6 of I-D.ietf-cose-countersign}}).
+If the encryption algorithm used in group mode provides integrity protection, countersignatures of COSE_Encrypt0 with short authentication tags do not provide the security properties associated with the same algorithm used in COSE_Sign (see {{Section 6 of I-D.ietf-cose-countersign}}).
 To provide 128-bit security against collision attacks, the tag length MUST be at least 256-bits.
-A counter signature of a COSE_Encrypt0 with AES-CCM-16-64-128 provides at most 32 bits of integrity protection.
+A countersignature of a COSE_Encrypt0 with AES-CCM-16-64-128 provides at most 32 bits of integrity protection.

 For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}} and the X25519 algorithm {{RFC7748}} are also mandatory to implement.